bnb-chain/bnb-chain.github.io/docs/validator/guideline-mainnet.md

 ### Before You Start

-Before you start make sure you meet the hardware requirements for the validators nodes.
+Before you start, make sure you meet the hardware requirements for the validators nodes.

 #### Choose Your Validator hardware